 But I’ve been walking this road now for thirty-four years.
 And most mornings, I stop to sit on my couch with a cup of tea and my journal and my Bible and my copy of Courage to Change and maybe another devotional book and I intentionally talk to Jesus about my life.

 I talk to him throughout the day, as if he were my buddy, my closest friend.
 In my head when I’m not alone, out loud when I am.

 I attend weekly church services.

 My closest friends share the same desire to be close with God.

-I listen to worship music every morning while I’m going about starting my day.
+I listen to worship music every morning while I’m starting my day.